Certain groups of people are a lot more likely to experience ear fatigue than others. Could you be at risk?

 If you’re suffering ear fatigue, it’s common that come the end of the day, you might be too worn out to do the things you enjoy.
 All you want to do is head for the lounge or bed!
 The condition has been linked to decreased workplace productivity through higher rates of sick days.
 In kids, ear fatigue is known to affect academic performance and time spent away from school.
 Unfortunately, kids who regularly experience ear fatigue can find it difficult to keep up with their classmates.

 In people with hearing loss, the best way forward is undoubtedly to access treatment.
 Hearing aids can help regain the sounds and noises you’re missing, so the brain doesn’t have to struggle so hard each day.
 Modern hearing aids can also come with cool features that enable to to focus in on the sounds you do want to hear – like conversations – while minimising ambient noise.
-This acts as a further counter to ear fatigue.
+Hearing aid prices vary and This acts as a further counter to ear fatigue.

 As we touched on earlier, you don’t need to have hearing loss to experience ear fatigue.
 Ear fatigue can occur after prolonged exposure to sound.
 There is much online discussion on the topic between audiophiles looking for ways to stay on top of ear fatigue!
 After all, those in the music industry depend on fresh ears!
 Because ear fatigue can cause a loss of sensitivity, music producers are encouraged to rest their ears for a day before finishing off a track, so they’re not impeded when assessing the final product.